-- Monitor the situation between students to ensure that their safety and wellbeing are maintained. - Talk with parents or caregivers about assertiveness strategies. - Ensure all parties (students, staff, parents) are kept informed about the consequences of the bullying and harassment incidents.
+- Monitor the situation between students to ensure that their safety and wellbeing are maintained. - Talk with parents or caregivers about assertiveness strategies. - Ensure all parties (students, staff, parents/caregivers) are kept informed about the bullying and harassment incidents.

 Signs that your child may be being bullied